Martin Cauchon: Politics

-In the federal election held on May 2, 2011, Cauchon was unsuccessful in his bid to unseat Mulcair.
+In the federal election held on 2 May 2011, Cauchon was unsuccessful in his bid to unseat Mulcair.
 The NDP's support in Quebec, and throughout most of Canada, had surged in the final weeks of the campaign, at the expense of the Liberals and Bloc Québécois.
 The NDP won 59 seats in Quebec and replaced the Liberals as the Official Opposition in the House of Commons.
 Ignatieff had also failed in his bid to win re-election and resigned as party leader days later.

 Leadership

 Cauchon was a Chrétien loyalist and opposed Paul Martin's attempt to force Chrétien to retire.
 When Chrétien announced his resignation, Cauchon was touted as a possible candidate to succeed him but did not end up running in the 2003 leadership election.
 Cauchon refused to back Martin's leadership bid, and decided to support John Manley.
 Martin was elected leader and did not include Cauchon in his cabinet.
 Following this he announced he would not seek re-election in the 2004 federal election.

 Cauchon was considered a potential candidate in both the 2006 and 2009 Liberal leadership elections, however in both cases he announced he would not run.
 In 2006, he endorsed former Ontario Premier Bob Rae who placed third.

 At the Liberal Party's 2012 biennial convention, Cauchon hosted a hospitality suite leading to speculation that he was interested in running for leader in the 2013 leadership election.
 In December 2012, it was reported that Cauchon was planning a lately entry into the race after some Liberals feared the top tier of contenders were supporting right-wing policies.
-On the last weekend before the registration cutoff on January 14, 2013, Cauchon was trying to gather the 300 signatures needed to enter the leadership race.
+On the last weekend before the registration cutoff on 14 January 2013, Cauchon was trying to gather the 300 signatures needed to enter the leadership race.
 Fellow leadership contender David Bertschi sent out an email to Liberals asking for their help to get enough signatures so that Cauchon could enter the contest.
-On April 14, 2013, he lost the leadership election to Montreal MP Justin Trudeau.
+On 14 April 2013, he lost the leadership election to Montreal MP Justin Trudeau.

 Legal-post political career

-Prior to his political career, Cauchon practised law in civil and commercial litigation from 1985 to 1993.
-Following his exit from politics Cauchon returned to practicing law.
-From 2004 to 2012 he practised commercial law at Gowling Lafleur Henderson.
+Following his exit from politics, Cauchon returned to practicing law.
+From 2004 to 2012, he practised commercial law at Gowling Lafleur Henderson.
 In February 2012, Cauchon joined the firm of Heenan Blaikie in Montreal.
 He is now counsel at the Montreal office of DS Lawyers Canada LLP.

 He is also member of numerous boards.
+He is a Vice-Chairman of the Canada China Business Council.